• Skip to primary navigation

-This quick and easy Ceviche Colombiano, ceviche de camaron, or Columbian shrimp ceviche, is a refreshing, zesty, and spicy appetizer that your whole family will love.
+This quick and easy Ceviche Colombiano, ceviche de camaron, or Colombian shrimp ceviche, is a refreshing, zesty, and spicy appetizer that your whole family will love.
 This simple recipe can be made in under 30 minutes and will give you a little taste of Colombian culture.

 Why you’ll love this shrimp ceviche